xl2591/AutoMix/README.md

+Install Dependencies

-Before running the code, ensure that Node.js is installed.
+Before running the code, ensure that all necessary dependencies are installed.
+To do so, follow these steps:

+Open a command-line terminal and navigate to the project directory.
+Run the following command to install the required dependencies:

+‘npm install’

+This will install all the dependencies defined in the package.json file.

+Next step:
+ensure that Node.js is installed.
 If not, please visit the official Node.js website to download and install it.

 To start the system, follow these steps: